hok/wdio-cucumber-example/README.md

-# Example repo for the basic setup of Webdriver.io using the Cucumber framework
+# Webdriver.io + Cucumber framework basic setup

 This repo contains a basic example on how to setup Webdriver.io version 6 using the Cucumber framework and ES6.